Statsomat/BayesTwoProp/documents/Content.md

     -	Downloadable learner-code to reproduce the results
     -	Help for learners all over the world

 -	Goal: The goal of this course is to develop an app for a statistical application treated by Bayes-theory and satisfying the Statsomat philosophy.
 We will start with a "starting code" which we will extend and develop.
-The statistical application is the relationship of two proportions (difference, ratio, efficacy) by using two models:
+The statistical application is the relationship of two proportions (difference, ratio, efficacy) by using one-two models:
     -  Analytically (priors given by Beta distributions)
     -  MCMC simulation (priors given by Beta distributions)

 -	GitHub und GitHuB Desktop, our repository and the subdirectories

--	Evaluation of your contributions (commits, additions, deletions, comments, reviews).
-Each issue needs a developer lead, (several) tester/reviewer and reviewers.
+-	Evaluation of your contributions (commits, additions, deletions, comments, reviews/tests).

--	Installation: Download and Install GitHub Desktop, clone GitHub repository, install R, RStudio, tinytex (https://bookdown.org/yihui/rmarkdown-cookbook/install-latex.html) and all the required packages demanded by the R scripts.
+-	Installation: Download and Install GitHub Desktop, clone the reyar/BayesTwoProp repository, install R, RStudio, tinytex (https://bookdown.org/yihui/rmarkdown-cookbook/install-latex.html) and all the required packages demanded by the R scripts.
 Alternatively: Work on RCloud.

-- Start with Issue 1,2,3.
+- Start with Issues 1,2,3.
+These are introductory issues.

-- Pick up further issues, work on them and resolve them.

-Contribution to open-source is fun!
+- Pick up a next issue and create a new branch to make your changes and to add your lines.
+Please mention in the issue that you are working on that issue.
+Commit significant changes to the branch and push them to the cloud.
+Open a pull request to add significant commits to the master.

 # Literature and Useful Links
 (additional to Literature from the course of Prof. Neuhäuser)